univention/univention-corporate-server/doc/changelog/index.rst

   The implementation now uses :program:`Tornado` instead of the UCS specific Python Notifier implementation (:uv:bug:`43633`).

-* Restarts of the |UCSUMC| in Debian maintaner scripts and Joinscripts are now done using ``deb-systemd-invoke`` to respect policy layer (:uv:bug:`54586`).
+* Restarts of the |UCSUMC| in Debian maintaner scripts and Join scripts are now done using ``deb-systemd-invoke`` to respect policy layer (:uv:bug:`54586`).

 * Disable the SOAP binding for single sign-out in the identity provider